Michigan allows residents to choose between the federal bankruptcy exemptions and state exemptions.

 For a lot of individuals experiencing financial hardship due to excess credit card debt and student loans, bankruptcy is one of the best options to get back on the road to financial recovery.
-However, many people in Michigan believe that filing Chapter 7 bankruptcy means that they will need to give up all theirassets and belongings and start over with almost nothing, which is not true.
-This is why many people often consider bankruptcy a last resort and do not fully understand how filing bankruptcy can help their financial situation.
+However, many people believe that filing Chapter 7 bankruptcy means that they have to give up all theirassets and belongings and start over with almost nothing.

 Yes.
 Bankruptcy filers in Michigan can choose between two sets of exemptions:federal bankruptcy exemptions and state exemptions so long as they've lived in Michigan for at leasttwo years.
 Keep in mind that you can’t protect property by using both sets of exemptions.
-You’ll have to pick the system that works best for you.
-A bankruptcy attorney can help you decide which exemptions are best for you.
-If you decide to use Michigan exemptions, then the federal nonbankruptcy exemptions will also be available to you.
+You’ll have to pick the set that works best for you.
+If you decide to use Michigan's exemptions, you can also use the federal nonbankruptcy exemptions.

 Michigan Bankruptcy Exemptions

-Among others, people filing Michigan bankruptcy can avail themselves of the important homestead exemption.
-The homestead exemption in Michigan is one of a list of important bankruptcy exemptions that are there to protect you from losing everything in your bankruptcy case.
-The exemption allows you to protect theequity in your home up to a specified amount.
-Under current law, you can protect up to $38,225 of equity in your real property.
+The homestead exemption allows you to protect theequity in your home up to a specified amount.
+Under current state law, you can protect up to $38,225 of equity in your real property.
 The amount increases to $57,350 if you or one of your dependents is at least 65 or disabled.
 This is higher than the federal homestead exemption, which allows an individual filer to protect $27,900 in their home.

 Personal Property Exemptions